Hacking Big Data and Open Data in San Diego #Hack4SD

 • Team members meet and discuss ideas

-• Review GitHub account and access
+• Review GitHub access

 11:00 – 12:00 pm